Reference

 interpolate(ϕ::MeshField, order::Int = 3)Create a piecewise polynomial interpolant of the given order for ϕ.

 A deep copy of ϕ is made so that the interpolant is independent of future modifications to ϕ.
-If ϕ has no boundary conditions, ExtrapolationBC{3} is added automatically on all sides.
+If ϕ has no boundary conditions, ExtrapolationBC{2} is added automatically on all sides (this is necessary to evaluate the interpolant near the boundary, where the stencil may require out-of-bounds values).

 The returned object itp behaves like a function and supports: